Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     <details markdown=1><summary markdown="span">Answer</summary>

-    Correct Answer: D
+    Correct Answer: A

     </details>

-24. During a compliance review, one of the auditors requires a copy of the AWS SOC 2 report. <br/> Which service should be used to submit this request?
+25. During a compliance review, one of the auditors requires a copy of the AWS SOC 2 report. <br/> Which service should be used to submit this request?
     - A. AWS Personal Health Dashboard
     - B. AWS Trusted Advisor
     - C. AWS Artifact